Scalable Batch Bayesian Optimization Via Subspace Acquisition Functions: Backgrounds

 The second major component of Bayesian optimization is the acquisition functions.
-After training the Gaussian process model, the following thing is to decide where to sample next in order to locate the global optimum of the original function as quickly as possible.
+After training the Gaussian process model, the following step is to decide where to sample next in order to locate the global optimum of the original function as quickly as possible.
 This is done by maximizing a well-designed acquisition function in Bayesian optimization.
-To take a balance between global search and local search, the acquisition function should on one hand select points around current best observation and on the other hand select points around densely sampled areas.
-Popular acquisition functions for Gaussian process models are the expected improvement~\cite{Mockus1994}, the probability of improvement~\cite{Kushner_1964}, the lower confidence bound~\cite{Cox_1997}, the knowledge gradient~\cite{Frazier_2008,Frazier_2009}, and the entropy search~\cite{Hennig_2012,Hernandez_2014}.
-Among them, the expected improvement (EI) criterion is arguably the most widely used because of its mathematical tractability and good performance~\cite{Frazier_2018,Zhan_2020}.
-Therefore, we focus on the EI acquisition function in this work.
+To take a balance between global search and local search, the acquisition function should on one hand select points around current best observation and on the other hand select points around sparsely sampled areas.
+Among different kinds of acquisition functions, the expected improvement (EI) function is arguably the most widely used because of its mathematical tractability and good performance~\cite{Frazier_2018,Zhan_2020}.
+Therefore, we focus on the EI acquisition function in this work, and discuss the application of our proposed approach to PI and UCB in Section~\ref{section_SSPI}.